 Service Dogs for People Who Are Deaf or Have Hearing Loss

-Hearing dogs are specially trained canine assistants who help people who are deaf or have hearing loss.
-Hearing dogs can alert their partners to sounds around the home and in public.
+Service Dogs for Hearing are specially trained canine assistants who help people who are deaf or have hearing loss.
+Service Dogs for Hearing can alert their partners to sounds around the home and in public.

-How can a Hearing Dog help someone who is deaf or hearing impaired?
+How can a Service Dog for Hearing help someone who is deaf or hearing impaired?

-Here are some of the sounds a hearing dog can alert their partner to, as demonstrated in the video:
+Here are some of the sounds a Service Dog for Hearing can alert their partner to, as demonstrated in the video:

 - A door knock

 - Tea kettle whistling

 - The name of the dog's handler to alert the person when he or she is being spoken to

 Service Dogs for Hearing are especially sensitive to noises, and a Deaf partner can learn a lot about his or her environment just by watching the dog’s visual cues.
 A dog may notice when someone approaches from behind and tries to get the attention of his or her handler.
 A Service Dogs for Hearing , along with his or her "Service Dogs for Hearing " vest, is often the first indicator to the public that the Deaf individual may need to be spoken to face-to-face or in another manner.

 Service Dogs for Hearing communicate with their deaf partners by making physical contact with them and then leading them to the location of the sound.
 Small dogs will jump up on a person's leg or lap to alert their partner, while large dogs will seek out a person's hand with their nose to make contact.